The equivariant model structure on cartesian cubical sets: Cylindrical model structures

 In the commutative square defined by the pair of factorizations, form the pullback $P$ and factor the gap map in the square as a trivial cofibration followed by a fibration:

-By the first part of Lemma \ref{lem:fib-tfib-triangles}, the dashed composite fibrations are both trivial fibrations, and now the fibration $g$ is the base of a commutative triangle of trivial fibrations with summit $E$, so $g$ is a fibration by the second part of that lemma.
+By the first part of Lemma \ref{lem:fib-tfib-triangles}, the dashed composite fibrations are both trivial fibrations, and now the fibration $g$ is the base of a commutative triangle of trivial fibrations with summit $E$, so $g$ is a trivial fibration by the second part of that lemma.

 This proves that $g$ admits some $\mathscr{TF}$-algebra structure.
-By relative acyclicity, this may be realigned to make the square \eqref{eq:TF-fib-realignment} into a $\mathscr{TF}$-morphism.
+By relative acyclicity, this structure may be aligned with that of $t^* g$ to make the square \eqref{eq:TF-fib-realignment} into a $\mathscr{TF}$-morphism.
 This specification of a new $\mathscr{TF}$-algebra structure on $g$ finally solves the original lifting problem \eqref{eq:TF-fib-lifting}. \end{proof}

 In the setting of Lemma \ref{lem:TFibpreservesfibrations}, Voevodsky constructs an alternate contractible map classifier, which we briefly digress to describe.

 \begin{dig} In a locally cartesian closed category with a cylindrical premodel structure satisfying the Frobenius condition, for any fibration $f \colon Y \fto X$, there is a fibration $\phi_f \colon \isContr_Xf \fto X$ defined by pushing forward and then summing over its fibred path space fibration: